jwvntrs/.github/profile/README.md

 ## We love Rust | Solana | Polkadot

 Systems and blockchain development with Rust made easy.
-Create an MVP in {days, weeks, months} - secure, performant, and scalable.
+Create a MVP in weeks - secure, performant, scalable.
 No overhead, just developing.

-## Solona blockchain solutions
+--
 We are currently working on a fintech and production planning system using Rust and Solana.
+A first prototype is currently in stealth mode and undergoes intensive testing.
-As our focus is mostly B2B and we're looking for investors, our prototype is currently in stealth mode.
+With our focus on B2B solutions, we're open for cooperations & partners.
 We are looking forward to schedule a meeting.

 ## Be an {intra / entre} *preneur.